-FLNAM is a new practice that reflects the substantive change in NM that addresses P applications and methods by the LGUs and jurisdictional policies circa 2005.
+Tier 2 FLNAM is a new practice that reflects the substantive change in NM that addresses P applications and employs updated methods advised by the LGUs and subsequently supporting changes adopted by the jurisdictions in policies and regulations circa 2005.

-ANM is a new practice consistent with the Natural Resources Conservation Service 590 Practice Standard that will credit the reductions in runoff and subsurface nutrient loss consistent with an adaptive management approach to nutrient applications and management on agricultural lands.
+Tier 3 ANM is a new practice consistent with the Natural Resources Conservation Service 590 Practice Standard that will credit the reductions in runoff and subsurface nutrient loss consistent with an adaptive management approach to nutrient applications and management on agricultural lands.
 This practice captures the future of NM in the watershed and non-cost-shared practices that go beyond FLNAM.